-Research Credit Code: 15-31-150, MCA Legislation: HB 638, 1999 Session
+Research Credit: 15-31-150, MCA and 15-30-2358, MCA Legislation: HB 638, 1999 Session

-Through 2010, Montana provided a 5 percent credit against individual income tax or corporation license tax for any increase in Montana research expenditures over the taxpayer's baseline.
-The credit is tied to provisions of the federal research credit in Section 41 of the IRS code.
+Through 2010, Montana provided a 5 percent credit against individual income tax or corporation income tax for any increase in Montana research expenditures over the taxpayer's baseline.
+After 2010, no new credits may be claimed, but unused credits may be carried forward for up to 15 years.

+The credit was tied to provisions of the federal research credit in Section 41 of the IRS code, which expired at the end of 2011.